 Since the release of Netflix’s documentary When They See Us (2019) many have followed the case of the Central Park Five and the heart breaking events that led five innocent teenagers to serve time for the brutal assault on 28-year-old Trisha Meili in Central Park on 19th April 1989, Kevin Richardson 14, Raymond Santana 14, Anton McCray 15, Yusef Salaam 15 and Korey Wise 16.
-Here is the story of the real offender Matias Reyes who himself was only 18 at the time of the crime.
+Here is the story of the real offender Matias Reyes and how he became “The East Side Slasher”.

 Reyes’ first known attack was on 21st September 1988, aspiring actress and receptionist for an obstetrician-gynaecologist 27-year-old Jackie Herbach, while on a lunch break she had been running errands and stopped to sit on a bench to eat her lunch, when she was done she still had 15 minutes of her break left so she headed to The Church of the Heavenly Rest located across the street.
 Herbach stayed until 2.25pm, leaving to return to work, as she turned to leave 18-year-old Reyes appeared inquiring whether she worked at the church, she said no and he appeared to leave into the main church after walking up the aisle, she started to leave again and Reyes re-appeared and grabbed her from behind, he put one hand over her mouth and the other over her neck, he instructed her to not scream or speak or he’d kill her, showing her the knife he had brought with him.
 Reyes forced Herbach down a flight of stairs into the church basement, he asked her for money, specifically cash from an ATM he’d seen her use while she was running errands, he also asked for the expensive jewellery that she was wearing including a gold bracelet, three gold rings and a watch, Herbach asked to keep one ring back as it had her mother’s initials on, he initially agreed but then turned violent as he started to bang her head against the floor and strangle her.